ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-thunks-to-perform-side-effects.md

 Quite a hefty update, but a lot of behaviour has now been encapsulated within our store.

-[Thunks](/docs/api/thunk) are asynchronous in nature.
-Therefore we can use async/await within our [thunk](/docs/api/thunk) handler to easily manage our asynchronous workflow.
+> [Thunks](/docs/api/thunk) can be asynchronous or synchronous.
+If you use `async/await` or return a `Promise` from your [thunk](/docs/api/thunk) it will be considered asynchronous.
+Easy Peasy has special logic to monitor asynchronous [thunks](/docs/api/thunk) and will ensure listeners (we will cover them later) are only dispatched when an asynchronous [thunk](/docs/api/thunk) has resolved.
+A use-case for a synchronous thunk would be to encapsulate if/else logic around the dispatching of actions.
+That being said, using thunks in an asynchronous manner to encapsulate side effects is by far the more common use-case.

-It is important to note that [thunks](/docs/api/thunk) are unable to update state directly - they are instead provided the [actions](/docs/api/action), allowing us to dispatch these [actions](/docs/api/action) to update our state appropriately.
-You can dispatch as many [actions](/docs/api/action) as you like, and can even dispatch [actions](/docs/api/action) to represent an error that may have occurred when attempting to call the service.
+It is important to remember that [thunks](/docs/api/thunk) are unable to update state directly - they are instead provided the local [actions](/docs/api/action) and [thunks](/docs/api/thunk) via the `actions` argument.
+We can dispatch the provided actions to update our state appropriately.

+> You can dispatch as many [actions](/docs/api/action) as you like.
+Consider the case of dispatching different actions to represent a failed or successful network request.

 ## Refactoring our Product component